Scleroderma systemic M34.0

 • Conservative approach: etidronic acid, coumarin derivatives, minocycline (50-100 mg/day p.o.).

 • Alternative: Low-dose (0.1-0.3 g/day p.o.) acetylsalicylic acid (e.g. Aspirin protect 100).
-It makes sense to apply ointments containing nitrate locally (e.g. Isoket ointment, 1-2 g evenly distributed on both hands).
+Local application of nitrate-containing ointments (e.g. Isoket ointment, 1-2 g spread evenly on both hands) is useful.

 Carpal tunnel syndrome:

-Sicca symptoms: see below Sjögren's syndrome.
+Sicca symptoms: see below.
+Sjögren's syndrome.

-Changes of the stomatognathic system:
+Changes in the stomatognathic system:

 Hypertensive circulatory situation:

-• ACE inhibitor (e.g. captopril or tensobone) 25-75 mg/day p.o.
-Alternatively: α receptor blocker e.g. prazosin (Duramipress) 10-15 mg/day p.o.
+• ACE inhibitors (e.g. Captopril or Tensobon) 25-75 mg/day p.o.
+Alternatively: α-receptor blockers e.g. Prazosin (Duramipress) 10-15 mg/day p.o.

-• Proteinuria: Early use of ACE inhibitors (e.g. Captopril or Tensobon) 25-75 mg/day p.o.
+• Proteinuria: Early use of ACE inhibitors (e.g. captopril or Tensobon) 25-75 mg/day p.o.

 Pain: